zoltan-nz/toy-robot-typescript/README.md

 Implementation notes:
 * Using interface for options
-* Using enums for constans like element
+* Using enums for constans
 * Has to `export` them, so they can be used during initialization
 * Flexible interface: all params with `?`
 * Constructor with an empty object, so initialization can be done without any params